Rick Wakeman: 1988–1997: Third and fourth Yes tenures and media transition

-Wakeman continued with his solo career in parallel; in 1990 he revived his English Rock Ensemble with Holt, Fernandez, and Paton for a European tour and recorded a new rock score for a colourised re-release of The Phantom of the Opera, featuring Chrissie Hammond on vocals, put out as Phantom Power in 1991.
-He embarked on two UK tours supporting his two The Classical Connection albums with himself and Paton in a stripped back stage production.
-In the first half of the 1990s, Wakeman performed and released music in aid of ASSIST, a California-based Christian organisation founded by journalist Dan Wooding, author of Wakeman's biography.
-The pair reconnected in 1989, and their first venture was In the Beginning, an album of atmospheric music with Biblical readings read by Wakeman's then-wife Nina.
-Wakeman donated the album's entire proceedings to ASSIST.
-In 1994, Wakeman completed the Simply Acoustic Tour, a series of solo piano concerts in the US in aid of ASSIST.
-Recordings from shows in Virginia and the Calvary Chapel in Costa Mesa, California was released on The Piano Album in 1995.
-The latter show was attended by 8,000 people.
-Wakeman formed Hope Records to release this new Christian music, and decided to use the royalty payments to fund the production of more albums for the label.
+Wakeman continued with his solo career in parallel with his band engagements.
+In 1990, he revived his English Rock Ensemble with Holt, Fernandez, and bassist David Paton for a European tour.
+The following year, he recorded a new rock score for a colourised re-release of the silent film The Phantom of the Opera, featuring Chrissie Hammond on vocals; it was released as Phantom Power in 1991.
+He subsequently embarked on two UK tours supporting his The Classical Connection album series, performing alongside Paton in a stripped-back stage production.

+During the first half of the 1990s, Wakeman regularly performed and released music in aid of ASSIST, a California-based Christian organisation founded by journalist Dan Wooding, the author of Wakeman's first biography.
+The pair reconnected in 1989, and their first venture was In the Beginning, an album of atmospheric music featuring Biblical readings spoken by Wakeman's then-wife Nina Carter.
+Wakeman donated the entire proceeds from the album to the charity.
+In 1994, Wakeman completed the Simply Acoustic Tour, a series of solo piano concerts across the US in aid of ASSIST.
+Live recordings from these performances in Virginia and the Calvary Chapel in Costa Mesa, California—the latter attended by an audience of 8,000—were compiled and released as The Piano Album in 1995.
+Wakeman formed Hope Records specifically to distribute this new Christian material, allocating all subsequent royalty payments to fund the production of future albums for the label.

-In October 1992, Wakeman embarked on a world tour with a four-piece group of Fernandez, guitarist and bassist Alan Thomson, and his son Adam Wakeman on additional keyboards.
-The tour lasted until 1994, and was organised as Wakeman wished to tour with a second keyboardist to "free [him] up to do more things" on stage.
-The tour marked the release of Wakeman with Wakeman, an album of keyboard compositions written and performed by the pair.
-They released No Expense Spared in 1993, Romance of the Victorian Age in 1994, and Vignettes in 1996.
-In 1993, Wakeman's financial situation took an unexpected turn when he was demanded to pay almost £70,000 to the Inland Revenue for interest charges and unpaid penalties related to tax he had paid for the preceding six years.
-He later wrote: "With help from Brian Lane's office and Yes's accountants, in my signing away all publishing income from everything I had ever written ...
-Twenty-two years' work had vanished in the three seconds it had taken to sign my name."
-Wakeman credits his 1993 appearance on the evening talk show Danny Baker After All as a turning point in his television career, after he told a story about being arrested in Moscow for smuggling a KGB uniform out of the country.
+In October 1992, Wakeman embarked on a world tour leading a four-piece group of Tony Fernandez, bassist Alan Thomson, and his son Adam Wakeman on additional keyboards.
+The tour, which lasted until 1994, was organised because Wakeman wished to utilise a second keyboardist to provide greater performance flexibility on stage.
+The venture coincided with the release of Wakeman with Wakeman (1992), an album of keyboard compositions written and performed by the father and son.
+The duo subsequently released No Expense Spared (1993), Romance of the Victorian Age (1994), and Vignettes (1996) on President Records.

+In 1993, Wakeman's finances suffered a severe setback when the Inland Revenue demanded a payment of nearly £70,000 for interest charges and unpaid penalties tracking back six fiscal years.
+To resolve the debt, Wakeman was forced into a devastating financial compromise.
+Assisted by manager Brian Lane's office and Yes's accountants, he signed away the publishing rights and future income of his entire back catalogue.
+He later reflected: "Twenty-two years' work had vanished in the three seconds it had taken to sign my name."
+Despite this crisis, 1993 marked a permanent turning point in his television broadcasting career following a guest appearance on the late-night talk show Danny Baker After All.
+His humorous anecdotal storytelling on the show—specifically a segment detailing his arrest in Moscow for attempting to smuggle a KGB uniform out of the Soviet Union—impressed network producers, leading to regular mainstream media bookings.